2i2c-org/team-compass/business-development/strategy.md

 # 2i2c Business Strategy: Learning to Scale Co-Creation

+We are in the process of refining our business strategy.
+We'll update the content in the team compass over the coming weeks.

+This Google Doc: [Business plan](https://docs.google.com/document/d/1HgSqAWeZZjcph3eHuWfv56WYopEHwrtmb-pAL3wMxco/edit?tab=t.7m8j6wkb7byt) has the latest version of our Business Plan.

+Over time we are adapting content from that plan for the team compass.

 ## Where We Are Today

 2i2c is in a discovery phase between two business models: